fsharp/fslang-design/RFCs/FS-1092-anonymous-type-tagged-unions.md

 # Summary
 [summary]: #summary

-Adds "anonymous type-tagged union types" for representing disjoint unions of data where each case is fully described by the type of data carried by that case
+Adds "anonymous type-tagged unions" for representing disjoint unions of data where each case is fully described by the type of data carried by that case

 # Motivation
 [motivation]: #motivation

-F# already supports discriminated union types.
-Additionally, generic "Choice" types are available in FSharp.Core.
+F# already supports discriminated unions.
+Additionally, generic "Choice" discriminated union types are available in FSharp.Core.
 In both cases these use labels (e.g. `Some` or `Choice1Of2`) for tags.

 In some use-cases, especially in DSLs, the burden of requiring labels to inject into a discriminated union type is significant, as is the burden of requiring an explicit nominal type definition for the union at all - especially when all cases are distinguished fully and sufficiently by the type of data carried by each case.
-This RFC addresses this by adding an additional option to represent disjoint unions of data: type-tagged anonymous union types.
+This RFC addresses this by adding an additional option to represent disjoint unions of data: anonymous type-tagged unions.

 One primary use-case is for reducing method overloading.
 For example, consider a styling API, implemented as follows when using this feature: